eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 ### PullRequest
 A node sends a pull request to ask the cluster for new information.
 It creates a list of bloom filters for its `crds` values and sends different bloom filters to different peers.
-The recipients of pull requests check what info the sender is missing using the received bloom filter and then construct a [PullResponse](#pullresponse) packed with missing `crds` values data for the pull request origin.
+The recipients of pull requests check what info the sender is missing using the received bloom filter and then construct a [PullResponse](#pullresponse) packed with missing `CrdsValue`s data for the pull request origin.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|